sswietoniowski/learning-aspnetcore-webapi-7-asynchronous-code/README.md

 ## WebSurge

-> WebSurge is a load testing tool for web applications.
+> [West Wind WebSurge](https://websurge.west-wind.com/download) is a load testing tool for web applications.
 It is based on the `HttpClient` class and it is designed to be used in a CI/CD pipeline.

 You can see the difference between synchronous and asynchronous code by using WebSurge.